 Charging Lithium Iron Phosphate Batteries (LiFePO4)

-How to charge a LiFePO4 batteries?
+How to charge LiFePO4 batteries?
 That is one of the most common questions we get from our customers.
 The answer is simple: use a LiFePO4 battery charger, of course.
-When charging LiFePO4 batteries, make sure that you are not using a charger meant for other lithium ion chemistries, which are typically designed with a higher voltage than what is required by LiFePO4.
-We are often asked if a lead-acid battery charger can be used to charge lithium iron phosphate.
+When charging LiFePO4 batteries, ensure you are not using a charger meant for other lithium-ion chemistries, which are typically designed with a higher voltage than what is required by LiFePO4.
+Using a charger recommended by your lithium battery manufacturer is also important.
+While most LiFePO4 batteries require similar settings, some chargers on the market are low quality and have a history of damaging lithium batteries.
+The recommended LiFePO4 chargers are Canbat, Victron and NOCO.
+The chargers to avoid include Renogy, Power Queen, Eco-Worthy and the many low-quality lithium chargers available on Amazon.
+We are often asked if a lead-acid battery charger can charge lithium iron phosphate.
 The short answer is yes, as long as the voltage settings are within the acceptable parameters of LiFePO4 batteries.
+However, please continue reading the rest of the article to understand why a LiFePO4 charger is worth the investment.

 Charger Inspection